Lecture

 Uses

-can be used to store information that is required by all objects, like global
+They can be used to store information that is required by all objects, like global variables

 Example

-the class Student such that one can know the number of student created in a
+Modify the class Student such that one can know the number of student created in a system

 class Student{